leapingfrogs/jist/README.md

 Jist
 ====

-A basic OSGi project ith mvn 3 and github.
+A basic OSGi project with mvn 3 and github.